“I take a sick leave” How mobilization affected workers?

 The regions have started to realize what is happening

 Despite the fact that, at the moment the majority of people in the regions haven’t grasped yet the full extent of the catastrophe, this process can have a fast-moving nature.
 Particularly, against the background of imminent economic collapse and casualties among the mobilized.
 A striking illustration of such process is a discussion in a provincial city’s social media group, which shared one of our subscribers from the city of Kozmodemyansk in Mari El Republic: “I’d like to share my observations.
 From our city, they send tree waves of mobilized men: in 26, 28 and 30 of September.
 The first post about the mobilization appeared in local public groups of VK on the 26th.
 It was made by a local archpriest Alexey Sushchev.
-On the 26th the reaction to the post in the comments was clear – God, bless. - Sushchev and all the patriots received heat.
+On the 26th the reaction to the post in the comments was clear – God, bless.
+On the 28 the reaction is different - Sushchev and all the patriots received heat.
 On 30th – the post was gone.
 Can you imagine how weak the power is in the regions, how they are afraid of criticism!
 I predict that the good will triumph!”.
 At some point the ration between opponents and supporters of the war will shift places and then completely different perspectives, for the fighting on the streets and at workplace, will emerge.

 We will finish with the words of one of participants of “sick-leave strike”: I fear that due to epidemic my job will collapse.
 But, I’m glad you asked.
 We will win this schizophrenic imperialism!”